-Under the BlueCard® Program, when you access covered services within the geographic area served by a Host Blue, Regence will remain responsible for fulfilling contractual obligations.
-However, the Host Blue is responsible for contracting with and generally handling all interactions with its network providers.
+Under the BlueCard[®] Program, when you access covered services within the geographic area served by a Host Blue, Regence will remain responsible for doing what was agreed to in the contract.
+However, the Host Blue is responsible for contracting with and generally handling all interactions with its preferred or participating providers.

-Whenever you access covered services outside Regence's service area and the claim is processed through the BlueCard® Program, the amount you pay for covered services is calculated based on the lower of:
+When covered services are received outside the Regence's service area and the claim is processed through the BlueCard[®] Program, the amount you pay for covered services is calculated based on the lower of:

-- · The billed covered charges for your covered services; or - The negotiated price that the Host Blue makes available to Regence.
+- The billed covered charges for your covered services; or - The negotiated price that the Host Blue makes available to Regence.